 Facebook.
 Twitter.
 Instagram.
 TikTok.
 Snapchat.
 Almost everyone now is on social media to varying degrees.
 People post about everything, from selfies to what they ate for dinner, pictures of friends and family, birthday celebrations, documenting special occasions, and politics, to name a few.

-Social media has become part of our everyday life and most people are on some form of social media at least once a day, even if it is just to browse and not post.
-It has become a way to share and document your life in a way that has never before been seen.
+Social media has become part of our everyday life, and most people are on some form of social media at least once a day, even if it is just to browse and not post.
+It has become a way to share and document your life in a way never seen before.

 So what happens if you are injured in a car wreck, get hurt on the job, or slip and fall and are injured, and need to hire a lawyer and file a lawsuit to recover for your injuries?

 If you are involved in a car crash, have been injured on the job, or are involved in any type of personal injury claim, do not post anything about your accident or injuries.
-However, anything that has been posted after the accident occurs, should not be deleted.
-Our team of experienced attorneys are here to help you navigate through this process and to help guide you regarding the best practices to ensure you are not hurting your case through social media.
+However, anything that has been posted after the accident occurs should not be deleted.
+Our team of experienced attorneys is here to help you navigate through this process and to help guide you regarding the best practices to ensure you are not hurting your case through social media.